mehedikhan72/CSE108-Wumpus-World/README.md

 chances are the emojis may not show properly for you.

 ## Contributing
-If you feel like the game could be updated, a bug could be fixed and things of that nature, feel free to make the changes and create a PR.
+If you feel like the game could be updated, a bug could be fixed and things of that nature, feel free to make the changes and create a pull request.
 I appreciate open source contribution a lot.
 Thank you!